-In 2021, Banco Finantia maintained its support of various social solidarity projects aimed primarily at underprivileged children and youths and/or those with special education needs.
-The institutions supported were:
+Banco Finantia supported an organization that assists people displaced from Ukraine and maintained its support of various social solidarity projects aimed primarily at underprivileged children and youths and/or those with special education needs.
+The mains institutions supported were:

 ACADEMIA DOS CHAMPS (www.academiadoschamps.org) - is a non-profit entity founded in 2009, as a social integration project aimed at children and young people.
 The main objective is to demonstrate, through the practice of tennis, the benefits of viewing sport as a philosophy of life.
 Much more than a simple project of occupying leisure time, it aims to provide students with a real and concrete possibility of overcoming their own limits, opening their horizons to new, better and more structured life prospects.